HIGHLIGHTS-Tennis-U.S. Open day five | Technology

 HIGHLIGHTS-Tennis-U.S. Open day five

-Highlights of the fifth day at the U.S. Open, the last Grand Slam tournament of the year, at Flushing Meadows on Friday (times GMT): 1728 JABEUR BOUNCES BACK TO REACH FOURTH ROUND Tunisian fifth seed Ons Jabeur recovered from a set down to beat American Shelby Rogers 4-6 6-4 6-3 and reach the last 16 for the first time at the U.S. Open.
-1508 PLAY UNDER WAY Play began in New York with the temperature hovering around 23 Celsius (73.4 Fahrenheit).
+Highlights of the fifth day at the U.S. Open, the last Grand Slam tournament of the year, at Flushing Meadows on Friday (times GMT): 2000 BERRETTINI SEES OFF MURRAY Italian 13th seed Matteo Berrettini held off a resurgent Andy Murray to move into the fourth round with a 6-4 6-4 6-7(1) 6-3 win over the former champion.

-Highlights of the fifth day at the U.S. Open, the last Grand Slam tournament of the year, at Flushing Meadows on Friday (times GMT): 1728 JABEUR BOUNCES BACK TO REACH FOURTH ROUND
+Highlights of the fifth day at the U.S. Open, the last Grand Slam tournament of the year, at Flushing Meadows on Friday (times GMT): 2000 BERRETTINI SEES OFF MURRAY

-Tunisian fifth seed Ons Jabeur recovered from a set down to beat American Shelby Rogers 4-6 6-4 6-3 and reach the last 16 for the first time at the U.S. Open.
-1508 PLAY UNDER WAY

-Play began in New York with the temperature hovering around 23 Celsius (73.4 Fahrenheit).
-Serena Williams, the 23-times major winner, is in action later against Ajla Tomljanovic, while world number one Daniil Medvedev will face Yibing Wu.
+Italian 13th seed Matteo Berrettini held off a resurgent Andy Murray to move into the fourth round with a 6-4 6-4 6-7(1) 6-3 win over the former champion.
+He next faces Spain's Alejandro Davidovich Fokina.
+READ MORE:

 Nadal wins ugly U.S. Open match against Fognini Kyrgios fined for spitting, obscenities at U.S. Open